treebuilder/s3-mining/README.md

 ![Results of testing for a bucket named "example.com"](s3-2.png)

-As you can see, we are successful:  `example.com-production` exists.
+As you can see, we are successful:  `example.com-production` exists and is publicly accessible.
 Were we to install the awscli toolkit via `pip install awscli --upgrade --user`, we could then manipulate the data found there.

 ##### Typical usage